National Museum of African Art

 183-15012344 Smithsonian National Museum of African Art Nigerian Mask.

-An early 20th Century mask from the Efik peoples of Nigeria.
+An early 20th-century mask from the Efik peoples of Nigeria.
+Photo by David Coleman / Have Camera Will Travel

 The Blue Bra Girls by Ghada Amer at the Smithsonian National Museum of African Art

 A sculpture by Egyptian artist Ghada Amer titled The Blue Bra Girls (2012).
-Cast in polished stainless steel, the piece was created a tribute to women who stand up for their beliefs and takes its name from a 2011 Reuters photograph of a veiled young woman whose blue bra was exposed as she was dragged and beaten by police at a protest in Tahrir Square during the Arab Spring.
+Cast in polished stainless steel, the piece was created as a tribute to women who stand up for their beliefs and takes its name from a 2011 Reuters photograph of a veiled young woman whose blue bra was exposed as she was dragged and beaten by police at a protest in Tahrir Square during the Arab Spring.
+Photo by David Coleman / Have Camera Will Travel

 Fountain in the Smithsonian's National Museum of African Art

-A fountain in one of the multi-level atriums that sends light down to the lower levels.
+A fountain in one of the multi-level atriums sends light down to the lower levels.
+Photo by David Coleman / Have Camera Will Travel

 Smithsonian National Museum of African Art